pyrddlgym-project/pyRDDLGym/docs/jax.rst

 * leverages Bayesian optimization to search the hyper-parameter space more efficiently
 * supports all types of policies that use config files.

-To run the automated tuning on the most important hyper-parameters, a script has already been prepared for you:
+To run the automated tuning on the most important hyper-parameters, a script has already been prepared:

 .. code-block:: shell